invertase/react-native-firebase/docs/crashlytics/usage/index.md

 - **Logs**: Log events in your app to be sent with the crash report for context if your app crashes.
 - **Crash reports**: Every crash is automatically turned into a crash report and sent.
-- **Stack traces**: Even when an error is caught and your app recovers, the Javascript stack trace can still be sent.
+- **Stack traces**: Even when an error is caught and your app recovers, the JavaScript stack trace can still be sent.

 <Youtube id="k_mdNRZzd30" />